Eliastik/page-shadow/ROADMAP.md

     * The function detects extension's theme background color and not actual background colors of some elements, randomly
 * [ ] (Minor) Fix Preserve bright color white text on white background/black text on black background
     * Similar to the issue of wrong background detection
+* [ ] (Minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed

 ### Futures versions